nexri/Satellite-Imagery-Urban-Analysis/arxiv-paper-draft_0_0_1.md

 This approach aligns with established methodologies for identifying urban centers from remote sensing data [38, 40].

-6. **Distance-based density gradient calculation**:
-   We calculate how urban density changes with distance from identified urban centers using a Euclidean distance transform.
+F. **Distance-based density gradient calculation**: We calculate how urban density changes with distance from identified urban centers using a Euclidean distance transform.
 For each distance increment, we calculate the mean density of all urban pixels at that distance, creating a density-distance profile that characterizes the urban structure.

 To quantify this relationship systematically, we implement the following approach:

-   **a.
-Distance Transform**: Using the identified urban center points as reference locations, we apply a Euclidean distance transform to create a distance map where each pixel value represents its distance from the nearest urban center:
+a. **Distance Transform**: Using the identified urban center points as reference locations, we apply a Euclidean distance transform to create a distance map where each pixel value represents its distance from the nearest urban center:

 $$
 D(x,y) = \min_{(c_x,c_y) \in C} \sqrt{(x-c_x)^2 + (y-c_y)^2}
 $$

 Where:
 - $D(x,y)$ is the distance value at pixel location $(x,y)$
 - $C$ is the set of all urban center points (locations where urban density exceeds the center threshold)

-**b.
-Urban Area Filtering**: We extract distances and densities only for pixels within urban areas:
+b. **Urban Area Filtering**: We extract distances and densities only for pixels within urban areas:

 $$
 D_{urban} = \{D(x,y) \mid (x,y) \in U\}